tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 On August 12, Janet and her family came over and picked up Xiaolong along with a lot of gear.
 For the first time in my life, I experienced the "empty nest" feeling many talk about.
 Less than 2 days later, he was exploring each of the rooms in his new home and making all kinds of funny noises.
 What a relief it was to hear that.

-Before heading to Florida, I wanted to visit Xiaolong in his new home.
-It had been a month and I missed him every day, though not as much when we were in Seattle with Emma and Silvia.
+Before heading to Florida for [the survey and sea trial](/posts/survey-sea-trial-part-2/), I wanted to visit Xiaolong in his new home.
+It had been a month and I missed him every day, though not as much when we were in [Seattle with Emma and Silvia](/posts/seattle/).
 When we arrived, he was friendly and curious as he usually was with strangers.
 He behaved as if he had no memory of living with us since he was a kitten.

 Realizing that, I knew I would be the only one to remember the bond we shared.
 I scooped him up, gave him a belly kiss, and said goodbye.